Kenan Auditorium - Standard Rider

-Concession sales excluding food and beverage may be sold in the lobby of Kenan Auditorium (one 6-foot table is allowed per UNCW Fire and Safety Code).
+Merchandise sales, excluding food and beverage, may be sold in the lobby of Kenan Auditorium (one 6-foot table is allowed per UNCW Fire and Safety Code).
 University policy stipulates that 20% of all sales revenues revert to the Auditorium.
-As food and beverages are not allowed in Kenan Auditorium, food and beverages may not be sold in the lobby, on the portico or on the sidewalks adjacent to the Auditorium.
+No outside food or beverages.
+Concessions may be arranged by contraction Jeremy Summers 962-7527

 The Renter and/or Client agree to purchase at its own expense a comprehensive liability insurance policy.
 A certificate of insurance verifying the existence of this policy must be presented to fully execute the rental agreement.
 The policy coverage's shall include general or public liability; property damage; and bodily injury.
 The insurance policy must be written by a company licensed to do business in the State of North Carolina.
 The policy shall have a per occurrence minimum limit of $1 million and an aggregate limit or a general aggregate limit of $3 million property damage.
 The university shall be named as an additional insured on the Renter's general liability policy.

 The endorsement adding the university shall read as follows:

 The Client agrees that the insurance purchased hereunder shall be the primary coverage for any and all incidents occurring during the rental period.
 There will be no circumstances or policy provisions or restrictions under which the university's rights can be subrogated to any third party.